OniAkuma96/book_bin/README.md

     1. I created a new app on Heroku with the region closest to me, Europe.

     2. Next I submitted an order form for the Heroku Postgres add-on which is needed for the database.
 I used the free plan for this project.
-I also had to install dj_database_url and psychopg2 in gitpod for this to work.
+I also had to install dj_database_url and psychopg2 and freeze to requirements.txt in gitpod for this to work.

     3. Next I imported dj_database_url to my project's settings.py file and rewrote the databases code to use dj_database_url.
 As I am now connecting to postgres for my database I need to run all migrations again.
 So I did this using: python3 manage.py migrate.